 The German School | Primary School

 The German School building is situated within a conservation area adjacent to the listed Douglas House.
 The accommodation includes eight classrooms and four adjacent group rooms over two floors, which are required to implement new teaching concepts within the primary school.
-The new building improves the quality of teaching in providing additional space and making provision for the German School’s ‘whole day’ school concept.
+The new building improves the quality of teaching by providing additional space and making provision for the German School’s ‘whole day’ school concept.